wingos80/thesis_notes/1st_read_notes.md

 2. Pitch break, what is that?
    1. It's the onset/presence of longitudinal static instability in an aircraft, commonly happening at high angles of attack, where the C_M_alpha of the aircraft becomes positive (hence static instability).
 3. Is there a model of the flying-V which models its' pitch-break behaviour?
-   1. Reading Willems' thesis, there is only a limited fieldity of control surface effectiveness in the part of the flight envelope where pitch break occurs (above 15 degrees alpha), so not really.
+   1. Reading Willems' thesis, there is only a limited fidelity of control surface effectiveness in the part of the flight envelope where pitch break occurs (above 15 degrees alpha), so not really.

 **From chapter 6:**